Kinto/kinto-http.py/README.rst

 ###################

 Kinto is a service allowing you to store and synchronize arbitrary data, attached to an user account.
-It's primary interface is HTTP.
+Its primary interface is HTTP.

-`kinto-client` is a python library which aims to ease the interaction with kinto for clients. `A project with related goals is also available for JavaScript <https://github.com/mozilla-services/cliquetis>`_.
+`kinto-client` is a python library which aims to ease the interaction with *Kinto* for clients. `A project with related goals is also available for JavaScript <https://github.com/mozilla-services/cliquetis>`_.

 .. warning::